-In numerous scientific and engineering applications the dependence of a variable y on another variable x, described by a fitted curve, is exploited for purposes such as interpolation between measurements, prediction, filling in missing values in time series, estimation and removal of the measurement errors, etc. Whenever the mathematical expression of the dependence of y on x is of an a priori known type (e.g. linear, logarithmic, power, polynomial, etc.) the problem of curve fitting is simplified as the only requirement is the determination of the parameters of this expression, a task typically accomplished using regression techniques.
-The difficulty arises when such an expression is not known and cannot be approximated by a simple easily recognizable formulation.
+In numerous scientific and engineering applications the dependence of a variable y on another variable x, described by a fitted curve, is exploited for purposes such as interpolation between measurements, prediction, filling in missing values in time series, estimation and removal of the measurement errors, etc. Whenever the mathematical expression of the dependence of y on x is of an a priori known type (e.g. linear, logarithmic, power, polynomial, etc.) the problem of curve fitting is simplified, as the only requirement is the determination of the parameters of this expression, a task typically accomplished using regression techniques.
+The difficulty arises when such an expression is not known and cannot be approximated by a simple, easily recognizable formulation.

-Currently, a lot of methods exist which can accomplish this task using appropriate computer codes and they are mainly used for spatial interpolation in environmental studies.
+Currently, many methods exist that can accomplish this task using appropriate computer codes and they are mainly used for spatial interpolation in environmental studies.
 They fall into three categories (Li and Heap 2008):

-- (1) Non-geostatistical methods such as: splines (Craven and Wahba 1979; Wahba and Wendelberger 1980) and regression methods (Davis 1986); - Geostatistical methods including different approaches of kriging, such as: universal kriging, kriging with an external drift or cokriging (Goovaerts, 1997; Burrough and McDonnell 1998); and - (3) Combined methods such as: trend surface analysis combined with kriging (Wang et al. 2005) and regression kriging (Hengl et al. 2007).
+- (a) non-geostatistical methods such as: splines (Craven and Wahba 1978, Wahba and Wendelberger 1980) and regression methods (Davis 1986); - (b) geostatistical methods, including different approaches of kriging, such as: universal kriging, kriging with an external drift or cokriging (Goovaerts 1997, Burrough and McDonnell 1998); and - (c) combined methods, such as: trend surface analysis combined with kriging (Wang et al. 2005) and regression kriging (Hengl et al. 2007).

-Koutsoyiannis (2000), introduced the easy method of broken line smoothing (BLS) as a simple alternative to numerical smoothing and interpolating methods, closely related to piecewise linear regression and to smoothing splines.
-The idea is to approximate a smooth curve that may be drawn for the data points ( $x_i$ , $y_i$ ) with a broken line or open polygon which can be numerically estimated by means of a least squares fitting procedure.
-The abscissae of the vertices of the broken line do not necessarily coincide with $x_i$ 's but they can form a series of points with some chosen, lower or higher, resolution.
+Koutsoyiannis (2000) introduced the easy method of broken line smoothing (BLS) as a simple alternative to numerical smoothing and interpolating methods, closely related to piecewise linear regression and to smoothing splines.
+The idea is to approximate a smooth curve that may be drawn for the data points (x_i, y_i) with a broken line or open polygon which can be numerically estimated by means of a least squares fitting procedure.
+The abscissae of the vertices of the broken line do not necessarily coincide with x_i s, but they can form a series of points with some chosen (lower or higher) resolution.
 The main concept of the method is the trade-off between two objectives, i.e. minimizing the fitting error and the roughness of the broken line.
-The larger the relative weight of the second objective is, the smoother the broken line resulting by the fitting procedure will be.
+The larger the relative weight of the second objective, the smoother the broken line resulting from the fitting procedure.

-This study is focused in the combination of two broken lines into a piecewise linear regression model with known break points and adjustable weights.
-The first broken line is fitted to the available data points while the second incorporates, in an objective manner, the influence of an explanatory variable available at a considerable denser dataset.
+This study is focused on the combination of two broken lines into a piecewise linear regression model with known break points and adjustable weights.
+The first broken line is fitted to the available data points, while the second incorporates, in an objective manner, the influence of an explanatory variable available from a considerably denser dataset.
 The objective is to make the interpolation across the data points as accurate as possible.

-The method is illustrated using three applications: a) a theoretical investigational, b) the interpolation of hydraulic conductivity function using water retention data as explanatory variable and vice versa and c) the spatial interpolation of rainfall data using the surface elevation as explanatory variable.
+The method is illustrated using three applications: (a) a theoretical-investigational; (b) the interpolation of hydraulic conductivity function using water retention data as explanatory variable and vice versa; and (c) the spatial interpolation of rainfall data using the surface elevation as explanatory variable.